mhweiner/autorel/README.md

 This will:

-1. Bump the version based on the commit messages since the last release (including pushing the tag and updating package.json)
+1. Bump the version based on the commit messages since the last release
 2. Create a new release on GitHub with Release Notes
-3. Publish the release to NPM
+3. Update package.json and publish the release to NPM (does not commit the change to the repository, see below)
 4. Run the command `echo "Next version is ${NEXT_VERSION}"`

 You can also install `autorel` globally and run it directly: